yashwantGowla/awesome-android/README.md

-# OSSDroid
+# Awesome Android

-This section is about open source software (OSS) relating to Android-based distributions.
+A curated list of awesome open source Android applications, tutorials and resources.
+Inspired by other awesome-* projects.

 Table of contents
 =================